 The GCR agreement is terminated.

 An AP or a mesh STA may transmit a group address stream via the No-Ack/No-Retry (non-GCR; see 9.3.6) service and GCR service simultaneously.
 Each frame shall be transmitted via the No-Ack/No-Retry retransmission policy before it is transmitted via the GCR service, except when using the GCR-SP delivery method.
 The AP may transmit each frame via the No-Ack/No-Retry retransmission policy before or after it transmits the frame via the GCR service when using the GCR-SP delivery method.
-A STA providing GCR service may switch between the DMS, GCR Block Ack or GCR unsolicited retry delivery modes, but only one delivery mode may be active at any given time for each GCR group address.
+A STA providing GCR service may switch between the DMS, GCR Block Ack or GCR unsolicited retry retransmission policies(#3031), but only one delivery mode may be active at any given time for each GCR group address.

 An AP or mesh STA shall transmit a frame belonging to a group address via the GCR service if any associated STA or peer mesh STA has a GCR agreement for the group address, and otherwise does not transmit the frame via the GCR service.